 GIST Guest Writer and Hockey Guru

-Before we dive in, let us set this up.
+Here’s how it all goes down.
 The NHL is divided into two conferences: the Eastern Conference and the Western Conference.
-Those conferences are further divided into two divisions: the Metro and the Atlantic and the Pacific and the Central (respectively).
+Those conferences are further split into divisions called the Metro and Atlantic (in the East) and the Pacific and Central (in the West).
 There are 31 teams in the league.

 How’s it organized?